 The AISI is a South African government initiative with a specific aim of improving the competitiveness of the local aeronautics-, space-, defence and marine advanced manufacturing sectors.

 The AISI takes its strategic direction from government’s objectives with a specific emphasis on industrialisation of technology and technology-based supplier development.
 The Department of Trade, Industry and Competition (the dtic) utilises the CSIR and its position in the National System of Innovation (NSI) as an independent, strategic directed R&D entity to give industry access to national expertise and infrastructure in order to improve its capabilities and offerings.

-To position South African aerospace and defence related industry as a global leader, in niche areas, whilst ensuring effective interdepartmental participation and collaboration.
+To position South African aerospace- and defence- and marine related manufacturing industry as a global leader, in niche areas.

-To enhance the global competitiveness of the South African aerospace and defence industry by:
+To enhance the global competitiveness of the South African aerospace, defence and marine manufacturing industry by:

-- Identifying, developing, supporting and promoting the interests and capabilities of the South African aerospace and defence industry
+- Identifying, developing, supporting and promoting the interests and capabilities of the South African aerospace-, defence- and marine manufacturing industry;

-- Accelerating the achievement of government strategic objectives including growth, employment and equity.
+- Implementing industrial policies in support of Government strategic objectives including growth, employment, transformation and equity.